bluerobotics/bluerov-ros-pkg/README.md

 # BlueROV

-Robotic underwater vehicle propelled by the BlueRobotics T100 Thruster.
+Robotic underwater vehicle propelled by the BlueRobotics thrusters.

 ## Documentation